 Soon after the emergency rules were released two lawsuits were filed against the Oklahoma State Department of Health due to the rules.

-In a letter sent to Health Department Interim Director Tom Bates, the attorney general writes, the board’s role in limiting the forms of marijuana products is confined to food and safety standards that are in line with food preparation guidelines, not prohibiting the sale of smokable, vapable, edible or other forms of marijuana such as edibles sold by companies such as 3Leaf Edibles.
+In a letter sent to Health Department Interim Director Tom Bates, the attorney general writes, the board’s role in limiting the forms of marijuana products is confined to food and safety standards that are in line with food preparation guidelines, not prohibiting the sale of smokable, vapable or other forms of marijuana such as edibles sold by companies such as 3Leaf Edibles.
 As the use of medical marijuana can help out a lot of people who have conditions and ailments like chronic pain, depression, anxiety and even sleep problems, the number of medical marijuana disepensaries are rising as this product becomes legalised in a number of states.

 Attorney General Hunter also took issue with the board’s action to require dispensaries to hire a pharmacist, writing, “the board has not been given any express or implied statutory authority to impose additional requirements on licensees.
 Thus, the board rules improperly require every licensed dispensary to have “a current licensed pharmacist” present “on-site at least 40 hours per week.”
 Nothing in the text of State Question 788 expressly or impliedly authorizes this rule.”